-Church services have not been cancelled; the church is still active in our community.
-Even though we are apart we can still worship together.
-Our challenge is to discover different ways of being the Body of Christ in this time of pandemic.
+Over the last 18 months the church has continued to be active in our community.
+Even though we were apart we were still able to worship together.
+The challenge remains to discover different ways of being the Body of Christ together.
 The ability of many to worship online, of others to be in touch with each other over the telephone, and all of us to pray wherever we are, can continue to feed and strengthen our community.